noiseprotocol/noise_spec/noise.md

    only allow transport messages from the sender, not the recipient.

- * **Handshake names**:  The handshake name used with `Initialize()` must uniquely identify the combination of handshake pattern and crypto functions for every key it's used with (whether ephemeral key pair or static key pair).
+ * **Handshake names**:  The handshake name used with `Initialize()` must uniquely identify the combination of handshake pattern and crypto functions for every key it's used with (whether ephemeral key pair, static key pair, or PSK).
 If the same secret key was reused with the same handshake name but a different set of cryptographic operations then bad interactions could occur.

  * **Pre-shared symmetric keys**:  Pre-shared symmetric keys should be secret values with 256 bits of entropy (or more).